Part of the series Counselling: What It Is — And What It Isn’t.

 The goal is often efficiency: treat it, solve it, move on.

-But many people find that even after short-term results, the deeper patterns return.
+But many people find that even after short-term results, the deeper patterns often return.
 The pain underneath hasn’t really moved.

 In ancient times, therapeia meant something else: not cure, but care.